Skip to content

 }

 Command-line flags override the config file values.
-For example, comvi pull --lang en pulls only English.
+For example, comvi pull --locale en pulls only English.